 One Voice to Sing All Styles

-In my seventeenth year of teaching, I continue to strive to help choirs and vocalists achieve sustainable and healthy vocal technique for all styles of music.
-As an Estill Course Mentor & Course Instructor of Estill Voice Training, I strive to bridge the divide between classical and contemporary music by training the entire vocal instrument.
-My continued research interests are the effect of gesture on the vocal mechanism and vocal production, teaching the individual within the group ensemble setting, and further development of a 21st-century, evidence-based choral pedagogy encompassing all styles of music.
+In my twentieth year of teaching, I strive to help choirs and vocalists build a sustainable and healthy vocal technique for all styles of music.
+As an Estill Course Mentor & Course Instructor with Testing Privileges of Estill Voice Training, my pedagogy seeks to bridge the gap between classical and contemporary music by training the entirety of the vocal instrument.
+My continued research interests are the effect of gesture on the vocal mechanism and vocal production, teaching the individual within the group ensemble setting, and further development of a 21st-century, evidence-based choral pedagogy encompassing varied styles of music.

 Looking for Professional Development Opportunities?